 By now you should have a good idea of what to look for in a digital camera and how to use it to get the images that you want.
 Above all, digital photography should be a fun experience.
 Feel free to experiment with settings and editing software to create your own works of art.

-For lots more information on digital photography, cameras and more, check out the links on the next page.
+For lots more information on digital photography, cameras and more, check out the links below.